lolade-ab/Northwind_Sales_Project/README.md

 - As the USA generates most of the profit, prioritize strategies that further strengthen this market, such as enhanced promotions or partnerships with local distributors.
 - Monitor quarterly trends, such as the noticeable peak in Q1 of 2015, to prepare inventory and align marketing campaigns with high-demand periods.

-#### By addressing these areas, the company can sustain its growth, maximize profitability, and build a more resilient and efficient operational model.